 In 1995 the company turned full circle when Martin Tallberg, M.Sc.(Econ.) was appointed as managing director of the company.
 His appointment meant the return of a family member in charge of the company after ten years.
 After the diffucult years, the operations have been crystallised further, and those operations in which neither adequate market share nor profitability could be reached have been given up.
 Similarly, potential business areas have been reinforced by buying Roboma Oy and by merging it with Tallberg Maalauslaitteet Oy.
 Thus, Tallberg Roboma Oy whose annual turnover had already risen to over 30 million marks (over 5 million euros) became the leading company in surface coating and painting technology.

 The Tallberg Group has been serving Finnish industrial and commercial companies for 130 years.
-Today, the Group’s operations and holdings are concentrated in real estate investment, industrial wholesale and long-term equity investments.
-The Tallberg Group consists of three independent operating subsidiaries whose parent company is Julius Tallberg Corporation.
+Today, the Group’s operations and holdings are concentrated in real estate investment and long-term equity investments.
+The Tallberg Group consists of one independent operating subsidiary whose parent company is Julius Tallberg Corporation.
 Consolidated revenue is approximately EUR 25 million and the Group´s value balance sheet is around EUR 300 million.
-The Group employs about 25 people.
+The Group employs about 15 people.

 The Group´s strengths are its special expertise and customer-oriented service, and its aim is to establish long-term, dependable business relationships.
 The Group´s profitability is good and its financial structure is on a firm foundation.
 This creates good conditions for growth and profitable expansion in the selected lines of business.

 Julius Tallberg Corporation is the Group’s parent company.
-It sees to its subsidiaries’ financing and participates in their development.
+It sees to its subsidiary's financing and participates in it's development.
 The parent company also manages its own real estate and its long-term equity investments.

 Julius Tallberg Real Estate Corporation is a real estate investment company that specializes in commercial and industrial investments and in further development of these investments.